Last Updated on January 16, 2022 by

 Hamilton Family Center

 This service supports people and families who have been issued eviction notices but do not have the money to pay.
-Hamilton Family Center is a faith-based non-profit institution and has been assisting San Francisco’s homeless people since 1985.
-First Avenues: Housing Solution for households is one of the services offered.
+Hamilton Family Center is a faith-based non-profit institution that has been assisting San Francisco’s homeless people since 1985.
+First Avenues: Housing Solutions for households is one of the services offered.
 Not only does this service aid the needy, but it also helps keep families from being homeless.

 This service provides training in financial management, counseling, and mediation between the landlord and the tenant, and they also provide financial assistance.
 Single mothers with low wages may also benefit significantly from this initiative in San Francisco.
 To learn more about the service, you can call 415-614-9060 or check the webpage.